Generic Name: Estrogens (Conjugated A/Synthetic) (ES troe jenz, KON joo gate ed, aye, sin THET ik)

 - This medicine may cause dark patches of skin on your face.
 Avoid sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects you from the sun.

 - This medicine may affect certain lab tests.
-Tell all of your health care providers and lab workers that you take estrogens, conjugated, A (synthetic).
+Tell all of your health care providers and lab workers that you take this medicine (estrogens).

 - If you drink grapefruit juice or eat grapefruit often, talk with your doctor.